UnioGame/unigame.meta.backend/README.md

 ## Additional Features

-### Caching
-The service supports response caching for performance optimization.
-Caching configuration is available through WebProvider parameters.

-### Retry Policy
-Configurable retry policy for handling request failures.
+- Configurable retry policy for handling request failures.

-### Timeouts
-Ability to configure timeouts for different types of requests.
+- Ability to configure timeouts for different types of requests.

-### Data Synchronization
-Built-in support for data synchronization with features:
-- Incremental sync
-- Conflict resolution
-- Sync status tracking
-- Background sync

-### Authentication
-Comprehensive authentication system with support for:
-- Token-based auth
-- Session management
-- Auto-refresh tokens
-- Multiple auth providers

 ## Requirements